 - 2021 Toyota Sequoia

-Looking at the progression of the Toyota Sequoia, it’s easy to tell that after 2008, Toyota made some major changes to ensure the vehicle was more reliable.
-The first generation, which ran from 2001 to 2007, seemed to have had way too many problems.
+Looking at the progression of the Toyota Sequoia, it’s easy to tell that after 2008, Toyota made some significant changes to ensure the vehicle was more reliable.
+The first generation, which ran from 2001 to 2007, seemed to have had many problems.

-The second generation came with major improvements, such as a rear independent suspension that improved ride comfort.
+The second generation brought significant improvements, such as a rear independent suspension that improved ride comfort.
 Models made since 2009 have produced fewer complaints.
 Most of the problems involve the brakes and engine.

 THE BEST USED MINIVANS ON THE MARKET